 Item Number 1.a.
-Date You Entered into the U.S. Beginning with your most recent arrival in the United States, provide the date you entered the United States in the mm/dd/yyyy format.
+Date You Entered the United States.
+Beginning with your most recent arrival in the United States, provide the date you entered the United States in the mm/dd/yyyy format.

 Item Number 1.b.
-Immigration Status at the Time of Your Entry Into the U.S. Provide the letter and number that correlates with your status when you re-entered the United States.
+Immigration Status at the Time You Entered the United States.
+Provide the letter and number that correlates with your status when you re-entered the United States.

 Item Numbers 1.c. - 1.d.
-Location at Which You Entered the U.S. and U.S. City or Town Where You Lived.
+Location at Which You Entered the United States and U.S. City or Town Where You Lived.
 Provide the location where you entered the United States and the city or town where you lived.